LisKorzun/react---technical-assignments/extra-materials/react-interview-questions.md

 }
 ```
 <div align='center'>
-<div><sub>✧ React lets you combine your markup, CSS, and JavaScript into custom “components”, reusable UI elements for your app. ✧</sub></div>
+    <sup>✧ React lets you combine your markup, CSS, and JavaScript into custom “components”, reusable UI elements for your app. ✧<br/>
-<div><sub>✧ Just like with HTML tags, you can compose, order and nest components to design whole pages. ✧<br/> ✧ As your project grows,
+    ✧ Just like with HTML tags, you can compose, order and nest components to design whole pages. ✧<br/>✧ As your project grows,
-you will notice that many of your designs can be composed by reusing components you already wrote, speeding up your development.</sub></div>
+    you will notice that many of your designs can be composed by reusing components you already wrote, speeding up your development. ✧</sup>
 </div>
 </details><hr/>